lizard-electronics/ATtiny85_MiniRGBDriver/README.md

-# 2_ATtiny85_MiniRGBDriver
+# ATtiny85 Mini RGB Driver
- Mini RGB LED driver with a ATtiny85 MCU (first PCB with a ATtiny85).
+Mini RGB LED driver based on an ATtiny85 MCU.
+(*) First PCB that I developed with an ATtiny85.